nurjs/nurjs/docs/index.md

 ## Our projects

 ### [node-update-release](https://github.com/nurjs/node-update-release){target="\_blank"}

 Node update release is our first project to be released.
+Nur was created to update npm packages easy and simple.

+It will update the package.json with log file and create a git tag and commit.
+After creation it will be pushed to git remote origin.

+For more information see [node-update-release](./projects/node-update-release.md)